Canon 20D vs 6D Mark II

 It is notable that the 6D Mark II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 20D does not offer wifi capability.
+In contrast, the 20D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 20D (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 20D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 20D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 20D was succeeded by the Canon 30D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 20D or the Canon 6D Mark II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.